cithukyaw/mysqldumper-shell/README.md

 # MySQL Dumper Shell

-The simple and quick MySQL database backup program through terminal or command line.
+The simple and quick MySQL database backup program through terminal or command line using a single compact command.
 It dumps all databases into a directory specified.
 It exports `.sql` file for each database with the file name format of `<db_name>_<YYYYMMDD>.sql`.
+The script is available for both Linux and Windows.

 ## Usage